Witney Carson Sports Sultry Red Lips In New Instagram Share

 “Fitness/food, and house stuff!” remarked one follower.

 “Post more pics of you in that radiant lipstick!
-But your hobbies, books you read, shows you watch—we want to know the real you!” stated a second Instagram user.
+But your hobbies, books you read, shows you watch — we want to know the real you!” stated a second Instagram user.

 “A ballroom dance technique video would be helpful!
 Beginner/intermediate,” posted a third fan.